svenbluege/plg_ace_editor/README.md

 ## Install

-Just pack all the files into a zip file and use the Joomla Extension Manager to install it.
-There is no need to add the releases folder.
-But you can grab a working package from this folder.
+Just download this repo as zip file and use the Joomla Extension Manager to install it.